gocd/docs.go.cd/configuration/managing_users.md

+---
+description: Managing GoCD users
+keywords: GoCD configuration, user management, role-based permissions, system administrator, role management, adding users, assigning roles
+---

 # Managing Users

-Go's user management features allow you to control access to Go and grant role-based permissions.
+GoCD's user management features allow you to control access to GoCD and grant role-based permissions.

-All user management features depend on an [authentication mechanism](dev_authentication.md) having been configured in Go.
+All user management features depend on an [authentication mechanism](dev_authentication.md) having been configured in GoCD.
 Please ensure you have at least one [authentication mechanism](dev_authentication.md) enabled before attempting to use any of the features mentioned in this chapter.

 ## Adding Users